 Welcome

 This is the FreesearchR data analysis tool.
 We intend FreesearchR to be a free tool for easy data evaluation and analysis.
-If you need more advanced tools, start with FreesearchR and the you'll probably be better off using R or similar directly.
+If you need more advanced tools, start with FreesearchR and then you'll probably be better off using R or similar directly.

 Here is a brief summary of the functions: